 \subsection{Simulation}

-we conduct Monte-Carlo experiments on several simulation models to evaluate the variable selection performance of the proposed method and compare it with {some} existing ultra-high dimensional approaches.
-Specifically, we examine OGA with the HDBIC rule from \citet{ingStepwiseRegressionMethod2011}, FR with the BIC rule from \citet{wang2009forward}, GSFR with \( n \) iterations with our proposed model size selection criterion (GSFRn), and GSFR with the {proposed} model size selection criterion.
+We conduct Monte Carlo experiments on several data generating models to evaluate the effectiveness of GSFR and to compare it with some existing approaches.
+For greedy algorithms, we take OGA with the HDBIC rule in \citet{ingStepwiseRegressionMethod2011}, PBFR with the BIC rule in \citet{wang2009forward}, and GSFR with \(n\) iterations under our proposed model size selection criterion (GSFRn) as benchmarks.
+For penalized methods, Lasso, Adaptive Lasso, SIS-SCAD, ISIS-SCAD, and LARS are included in the comparison.
 The {maximum number of iterations} \( K_n \) is set to \( \left\lfloor 5 \left( \frac{n}{\log p_n} \right)^{1/2} \right\rfloor \), as suggested in \citet{ingStepwiseRegressionMethod2011}.
-The adjustment terms are all set to \(1 \times 10^{-6}\).
-For each simulation model, we consider two setups: \( (n, p) = (100, 2000) \) and \( (200, 4000) \), to examine how the performance of different methods changes as \( n \) increases.
-For each parameter setup, we conduct a total of \( T = 1000 \) simulation replications.
+The adjustment terms are set to \(1 \times 10^{-6}\).
+For every setup, we conduct \(T = 1000\) simulation replications.